quill-of-quantum/Initialization-Strategies-for-MLPs/readme.md

 ## 🚀 Experiment Setup & Recommendations

-We initially implemented the framework using **NumPy** integrated with the `courselib` educational framework.
+We initially implemented the framework using **NumPy** integrated with the `courselib` educational framework (a teaching support package provided by the instructor).
 However, this version was found to be significantly slower (≈ 20 seconds per epoch on average).
 To efficiently evaluate a wide variety of activation and initialization combinations, we transitioned to a **PyTorch GPU-accelerated version**, reducing the average epoch time to **about 3 seconds**.